ibbles/LearningUnreal/Texture.md

 Textures are **sampled**, which means that a value is read from a coordinate on it.
 This is often done in a [[Material]], created in the [[Material Editor]].

-Each texture has a bunch of metadata that is set in the Details panel of the Texture Editor.
+Each texture has a bunch of metadata that is set in the Details panel of the [[Texture Editor]].
 Different **compression settings** are suitable for different types of data.
+For example:
+- Base color textures should have the `Default` setting.
-For example, normal maps should have the `Normalmap` compression setting.
+- Normal maps should have the `Normalmap` setting.

-A texture may contain an **animation** by dividing the texture into a grid and put each frame of the animation into a grid cell.
-Selecting a frame to show is done by manipulating the UVs, i.e. the texture coordinates, passed to the [[Texture Sample]] node.
-The **Flip Book** node helps with this.
+- Textures that contain multiple unrelated things, such as red=metallic; green=specular; blue=ambient occlusion, must be set to `Masks`.
+	- I think the same should be done even for single-channel textures.
+	- So what is the list of things that should be set to `Masks`?

 (
 [[TODO]] Write about sRGB.
 Once I understand it.
 )
+sRGB should be:
+- on for base color textures.
+- off for normal maps.

+# Animation Texture

+A texture may contain an **animation** by dividing the texture into a grid and put each frame of the animation into a grid cell.
+Selecting a frame to show is done by manipulating the UVs, i.e. the texture coordinates, passed to the [[Texture Sample]] node.
+The **Flip Book** node helps with this.

 # Texture size